sigasi/sigasi_insights/content/tech/veresta-jenkins.md

 In this example, we demonstrate how to run Veresta as a pipeline step of a **Jenkins declarative pipeline**.
-A file named `Jenkinsfile` in the Gitlab project repository defines the pipeline steps.
+A file named `Jenkinsfile` in the GitLab project repository defines the pipeline steps.
 Before running the pipeline, you'll need to set the Veresta PATH and license configuration in `Jenkinsfile`.
-As you can't do that directly in our Gitlab project, you'll need to make your own fork if you want to try this.
+As you can't do that directly in our GitLab project, you'll need to make your own fork if you want to try this.